- Greek Governance

 Part of determining eligibility includes a status check and a consultative process with faculty to insure academic success with the transition to Greek Life.

-In January 2008, members of the College Administration and representatives of the Greek Community met over the course of three days to develop a definitive document that captures the expectations for Greek Life at ASC.
-The philosophy and campus standards policy that resulted is known as the Campus Relationship Statement (link to PDF).
-The central themes of this relationship identify scholarship, leadership, philanthropy and community service, and brotherhood/sisterhood as the core components of Greek life at ASC.
-During the January 2009 Greek Alumni Festival, an educational session (link to PDF) further explained our mutual expectations.
+In January 2008, members of the college administration and representatives of the Greek Community met over the course of three days to develop a definitive document that captures the expectations for Greek Life at Alfred State.
+The philosophy and campus standards policy that resulted is known as the Campus Relationship Statement (PDF).
+The central themes of this relationship identify scholarship, leadership, philanthropy and community service, and brotherhood/sisterhood as the core components of Greek life at Alfred State.
+During the January 2009 Greek Alumni Festival, an educational session (PDF) further explained our mutual expectations.

-To learn more about pledging, read Alfred State College's pledging regulations .
+To learn more about pledging, read Alfred State's pledging regulations .